GeoscienceAustralia/anuga_core/docs/source/installation.rst

 Installing on Ubuntu using apt and pip
 ---------------------------------------

-You can install the `anuga` dependencies via a  combination of the standard ubuntu ``apt`` method and python pip install.
+You can install the ANUGA dependencies via a  combination of the standard ubuntu ``apt`` method and python pip install.

 From your home directory run the following commands which will download anuga